History of Saint Henry's Cathedral

 Nearly a hundred different nationalities are represented within the Diocese.
 The liturgical life of the Church plays an important role in uniting all Catholics.
 In addition to this unifying feature, the significance of pastoral counselling and social work in making Catholic immigrants feel at home in Finland and integrating them into local society cannot be overemphasized.
 Furthermore, the international nature of the Church helps Finnish Catholics to learn to live in a multicultural community.

-There are seven parishes in the Diocese, two of which are in Helsinki.
+There are eight parishes in the Diocese, two of which are in Helsinki.
 The majority of the clergy have immigrated to Finland.
 Since the autumn of 2009, the Bishop of the Diocese has been Monsignor Teemu Sippo SCJ.

 The Catholic Church in Finland is an officially registered religious community.
 However it is not entitled to levy church tax and is therefore entirely reliant on the voluntary aid of its members.
 This is why the clergy, for example, do not receive a salary and the maintenance of the church buildings puts the parishes under a nearly insuperable strain.